-Waveforms Pilates has an 8-hour cancellation policy.
-If you will not be able to make your scheduled appointment, you must contact your Pilates Instructor prior to 8-hours before your session or you will be responsible for the payment.
-This ensures that your time slot could still be filled by another client.
+Waveforms Pilates has an 24-hour cancellation policy.
+If you will not be able to make your scheduled appointment, you must either cancel your appointment through our online calendar system or contact your Pilates Instructor prior to 24-hours before your session or you will be responsible for the payment.
+This ensures that your time slot could still be filled by another student.

 Pilates equipment?
 I thought Pilates was done just on a mat?

-Pilates apparatus/equipment is as varied as small props like rings and balls, to large equipment such as the Universal reformer, Pilates chair, Ladder Barrel, the Trapeze Table, and Spine Corrector.
-These pieces of equipment help enhance the work of Pilates mat the help give more options for variations to either increase or decrease the difficulty of the work.
+Pilates apparatus/equipment is as varied as small props like rings and balls to large equipment such as the Universal Reformer, Pilates Chair, Ladder Barrel, the Trapeze Table, Ped-i-Pul, and Spine Corrector.
+These pieces of equipment help enhance the work of Pilates mat and help give more options for variations to either increase or decrease the difficulty of the work.
 Much of the Pilates equipment uses springs as their form of resistance.
 This makes the resistance training require control through the full range of movement to keep the spring tension engaged.
-The springs offer additional resistance for some exercises, and assistance for other exercises—causing the joints to move to find stability, and the muscles to find flexibility.
+The springs offer additional resistance for some exercises and assistance for other exercises—causing the joints to move to find stability, and the muscles to find flexibility.